What is the “any” keyword in Swift?

 So how should we be writing our PostsDataSource

-without depending on a concrete implementation directly, and without using an existential since clearly existentials are less than ideal?
+without depending on a concrete implementation directly?
+And how can we do that without using an existential since clearly existentials are less than ideal?

 The easiest way would be to add a generic to our PostsDataSource